 Neck pain is one of the most common complaints I hear from people when performing ab exercises.
 Unfortunately, many effective core workouts are easy to perform incorrectly and this can lead to undue stress being placed on the neck and back.

 Crunches are commonly incorporated into ab workouts.
 Unfortunately, research suggests that standard abdominal crunches increase the risk of low-back pain, and they are easy to perform incorrectly.
 As a personal trainer, I have seen that when crunches are not performed correctly, they can definitely reek havoc on the neck and low back.

 What are reverse crunches?
 It's essentially the opposite movement of a standard crunch.
 In a reverse crunch, you lift your knees up toward your chest, instead of lifting your shoulders and neck off the floor toward your knees.
 This gives your neck a rest and makes it less likely you will put undue stress on the back while trying to target the abs.

 Reverse crunches, if performed correctly, can help strengthen the core without straining your neck and low back.
 This move activates the obliques and major abdominal muscles for a strong, toned core region.

 A strong core is essential for balance and stability in daily life.
 Whether it be intense physical activity or daily chores, a strong core can help you move more efficiently while maintaining good posture.
-When performed consistently, reverse crunches can be a great first step towards a stronger core.
+When performed consistently, reverse crunches can be a great first step toward a stronger core.